beeckusu/Reflect/README.md

 ## Install

-You'll need to install pip, Python 2.6 or greater.
+You'll need to install pip and Python 2.6 (or greater.)
 In addition, run the following commands:

 ```